HealthEquityEvidenceCentre/HEEC/data/IMD/README.md

 ### Direct download

-However, this data only provides values for practice that are still active in 2019.
-To get the data for all practices, we can obtained the CSV directly from OHID via email, which is available [here](https://github.com/camappel/HEEC/blob/main/data/IMD/IMD_raw.csv) as `IMD_raw.csv`.
+However, this data only provides values for practices that are still active in 2019.
+To get the data for all practices, we obtained the CSV directly from OHID via email, which is available [here](https://github.com/camappel/HEEC/blob/main/data/IMD/IMD_raw.csv) as `IMD_raw.csv`.